dlchamp/Helply/README.md

 rewrite the implementation each time.

+## Key Features
+- Consolidating various attributes from `InvokableApplicationCommand` and `APIApplicationCommand` into a single cached object.
+- Parsing role and permission checks.
+- Ready-to-use methods for populating autocomplete outputs.
+- Utility functions that provide ready-to-go embeds and pagination.

 ## Installation

 To install the `helply` package, you will need git.
 If you don't have git installed on your system, you can download it from [here](https://git-scm.com/downloads).